-Specific birds give different meanings in Chinese paintings, please refer to individual entries in this section for magpies, quails, swallows, cranes, ravens and eagles.
+Specific birds give hidden meanings in Chinese paintings, please refer to individual entries in this section for magpies, quails, swallows, cranes, ravens and eagles.
 Chinese Birds may visit and help the virtuous but there are also birds of ill omens including owls.
 The character for bird neatly represents a perched bird 鸟, an ancient pictograph.
 The Chinese phoenix is considered the representative of all feathered creatures.
 Care must be however be taken as the character niao is a commonly used expletive.

 Here are some birds that are noted for their symbolism in Chinese art:

 The cockerel or rooster is an honored creature in China.
 It is one of the twelve animals forming the Chinese zodiac.
 Out of reverence, the cockerel in contrast to hens, was not killed for meat.
 Cockerels are valued for working hard to eat up insect pests.
 They are seen as fierce-some, wise, courageous, benevolent and loyal.
 It is lucky because it sounds the same as 吉 jí ‘auspicious, lucky’.
-A figure of a red cockerel is often seen as a figure on the ridge of roofs in the belief that as a ‘fire’ creature it will keep fire away (as well as demons).
+A figure of a red cockerel is often seen as a figure on the ridge of roofs in the belief that because it is a ‘fire’ creature it will keep fire under control (as well as demons).
 It is associated with yang, the sun and summer.
 Some say that the bird at the center of the sun is a three-legged cockerel rather than a raven.
 A picture of a cock crowing (公鸡鸣 gōng jī míng) symbolizes achievement.
-The cock's comb 冠 guān uses the same character as for the hat of an official and and so symbolizes a wish for an official post.
+The cock's comb 冠 guān uses the same character as for the hat of an official and and so symbolizes a wish for an appointment as an official.

 A chicken 鸡 jī is given the character of a ‘bird’ in a ‘hand’ showing its long domestication, however the old form of jī 雞 used as phonetic a combination of adult working with silk signifying a woman in another form of domestication.
 However calling a woman a hen is not a good idea as jī is a slang word for a prostitute.